anwarmamat/cmsc330spring18-public/p2b/README.md

 #### mean lst
 - **Type**: `float list -> float`
 - **Description**: Returns the mean of elements in `lst`.
-If the list is empty raise Invalid_argument with the string "empty".
+If the list is empty raise Invalid_argument with the string "mean".
 - **Examples:**
 ```
 mean [] = Invalid_argument("mean")